Our Essential Services

 Cell Phone Rates

-No matter whether you decide in favor of a pre-paid card or a subscription model, you need to register with your ID card and address.
+No matter if you choose a pre-paid card or a subscription model, you need to register your contract with your ID card and address.
 There are also some shops, e.g. The Phone House, that act as agents for different providers and can give you advice on offers that suit your specific needs.

 Cell Phone Providers in Germany